spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/csm/health-score-triage/index.html.md

 Health score criteria is either manually or automatically applied to determine the overall measure.
 If an individual measure is missing, the weighting is redistributed to the completed measures.

-* Except for CSM Sentiment, all health measures will typically be NULL for the first 30 days of the customer's onboarding due to insufficient data and inaccurate results, such as Engagement.
+* Except for CSM Sentiment, all health measures will typically be NULL for the first 30 days of the customer's onboarding due to insufficient stats and inaccurate results, such as Engagement.
 * In instances where a measure is N/A, the percentage weighting will be redistributed to the other health measures.
-   * Example 1: If all product usage data is missing, then it's entirely reallocated to the other measures (Engagement, ROI, CSM Sentiment...).
+   * Example 1: If all product usage stats are missing, then it's entirely reallocated to the other measures (Engagement, ROI, CSM Sentiment...).
 Heavier weighter measures, such as CSM Sentiment, would receive a bigger allocation because it's already the largest.
-   * Example 2: If we're receiving Product Usage Data but Continuous Delivery (CD) is NULL, that will be reallocated among Product Usage Data measures.
+   * Example 2: If we're receiving Product Usage Statistics but Continuous Delivery (CD) is NULL, that will be reallocated among Product Usage stats measures.
 So CI health would go from, say, 5% to 7%.

 | Group (PROVE)             | Measure                                                      | Description                                                  | Method           | Calculation                                                  | Measure Weight | Group Weighting |